thepirat000/Audit.NET/README.md

 ## Discard option

-The `AuditScope` object has a `Discard()` method to allow the user to discard an event under certain condition.
+The `AuditScope` object has a `Discard()` method to allow the user to discard an event.

-For example, if you want to avoid saving the audit event when an exception is thrown:
+For example, if you want to avoid saving the audit event under certain condition:

 ```c#
 using (var scope = AuditScope.Create("SomeEvent", () => someTarget))